Japan's Auto Sector Is Poised to Weather a U.S. Tariff Storm

-Citing concerns about national security, the White House is considering auto tariffs in its efforts to reduce the overall trade deficit and shore up the U.S. domestic auto sector.
+Citing concerns about national security, the White House has considered the auto tariffs as it aims to reduce the overall trade deficit and shore up the U.S. domestic auto sector.
 The U.S. trade imbalance with Japan, a target of Donald Trump's ire long before he became president, totaled $72 billion in...